Home / Blog / Take a Break along the Crowsnest Highway 3 to Osoyoos, British Columbia

 While road tripping along this route, there are a number of picturesque stops to stop and take a break along the way:

-- Hedley: As the source of inspiration for the band of the same name, this charming town sits at the bottom of Nickel Plate Mountain and brims with interesting facts and history.
+Hedley: As the source of inspiration for the band of the same name, this charming town sits at the bottom of Nickel Plate Mountain and brims with interesting facts and history.
 In the early 1900s, the town was a bustling city, as well as the Similkameen’s mining and business centre – and considered one of BC’s richest mining areas.
 Nowadays, Hedley is more known for its quaint streets, unique attractions and friendly eateries.
-Pop into Doug’s Homestead, home of the “Wold Famous Pepperoni and Beef Jerky,” plus guess the price of your pepperoni and it’s free!
-Visit the Hedley Museum or the Mascot Mine Snaza ‘íst Discovery Centre.
-Pick up some supplies at the Country Market or grab a bite at the Hitching Post Restaurant, one of the town’s first permanent structures built in 1903.
+Pop into Doug’s Homestead, home of the “Wold Famous Pepperoni and Beef Jerky.”
+Visit the Hedley Museum or pick up some supplies at the Country Market.

 Keremeos Fruit Stand